bellenot/bellenot.github.io/README.md

-# My new personal Web site prototype
+# My new personal Web site

 A working version of this Web site can be seen here: